gwendall/way.js/README.md

 ## Options ##

 Set these options as "way-" HTML attributes on the elements that have to be binded.
-Or as parameters of the functions below.

 **data** (String)